If I could give one piece of advice for runners of any ability on race day it would be this:

 Stop thinking about cheesecake

-Stop thinking about the internet karma you’ll get from the story you’re writing in this endeavour
+Stop thinking about the social media kudos you’ll get from the story you’re writing in this endeavour

 Stop thinking about anything that isn’t central to now – and CONCENTRATE.